July 4, 2020

 Carry a small plastic bag for your wet costume to keep the rest of the bag dry.

-A big beach towel would take up all the room in your daypack, so find a travel towel, like these (full-size towels that fold teeny tiny now exist!).
+A big beach towel would take up all the room in your daypack, so find a travel towel, (full-size towels that fold teeny tiny now exist!).

 Wallet with cash and credit card.
 An Opal card for public transport is very useful.
 Buy these from convenience stores and newsagents.
 It’s now also possible to travel on Sydney’s public transport with just a Mastercard, Visa or American Express, using your credit card like the Opal card.
 Sydneysiders probably know all about Opal cards already, so here are tips for visitors.